Introducing Corrections to the Reflectance of Graphene by Light Emission: Corrections to reflectance by light emission

+We can interpret $Z_j({\cal B})$ as follows.
+The transmission coefficient $t_{j-1}^g$ is the direct propagation of the renormalized light emitted from $j$th layer to the air, and $|t_{j-1}^g|^2$ monotonously decreases with increasing $j$.~\cite{Sasaki2020a} The effects of scattering and absorption of the emitted light caused by surrounding layers is included by the part in the brace $\{ \cdots \}$.
+It tends to suppress the magnitude of $Z_j$, but sometimes enhance.
+For example, when $N=1$ (i.e., monolayer on a substrate), the part becomes $1+r_0$ which is larger than unity when $r_0$ is positive.

-$Z_j({\cal B})$ is the value at the zero initial phase, so the transmission coefficient can be given a phase degree of freedom expressing the coherence or incoherence of photon emissions from the different layers:
+$Z_j({\cal B})$ is the value at zero initial phase, so the transmission coefficient can be given a phase degree of freedom expressing the coherence or incoherence of the light emission from the different layers: